 Oh, and one last thing to remember: you can only use the “super like” function once per day.

 If you chose to “ignore” or “super like” a potential match when you didn’t mean to (or maybe had second thoughts), you can tap the yellow looping arrow icon to use the “rewind” function.
 This undoes the decision you made concerning your last potential match (but not any potential matches further back).

-Note that this function won't work unless you have a subscription to Tinder Plus, which is Tinder's paid premium service.
-See our Is Tinder Free article for more information about the features and cost of Tinder Plus.
+Note that this function won’t work unless you have a subscription to Tinder Plus, which is its paid premium service.

 If you need some help deciding whether to “like” or “ignore” your current potential match, tap their photo.
 This allows you to see more information about them, including any other profile photos that they have on their account.

 You can tap and hold your finger on the information box, and then slide your finger up and down to see the different kinds of information about your current suggested match that are available.
 You can also tap and hold your finger on your current potential match’s photo, and then slide your finger left and right to see any other profile photos that they have.
 The dots highlighted in the screenshot above show you how many photos the user has available; the red dot denotes which photo in the sequence you are currently viewing.

 When you’re viewing a potential match’s extra information and photos, be sure to slide your finger around the screen slowly and carefully!
 Otherwise, Tinder may mistake your action as a “like”, “ignore”, or “super like”!

 If you’re finished looking at your current potential match’s additional information and photos, tap their photo to go back to your main screen on Tinder.

 4 ways to get more matches on Tinder